“`html

 - The medical spa industry is one of the fastest-growing segments in the DC metro area — and demand for qualified estheticians and laser techs is outpacing supply

-Medical assistants (MAs) support physicians and clinical staff in outpatient settings like doctor’s offices, urgent care clinics, and specialty practices.
+Medical assistants (NO FINANCIAL AID FOR THIS PROGRAM) (MAs) support physicians and clinical staff in outpatient settings like doctor’s offices, urgent care clinics, and specialty practices.
 The role blends administrative tasks with basic clinical duties.

 On any given day, a medical assistant might take a patient’s vital signs, draw blood, assist with minor procedures, update electronic health records, schedule appointments, and handle insurance paperwork.
 It’s a broad, generalist role that requires both people skills and attention to detail.